jonathandreyer/Marlin/README.md

 ==========================
 [![Coverity Scan Build Status](https://scan.coverity.com/projects/2224/badge.svg)](https://scan.coverity.com/projects/2224)

 Branch for test a probe.
 The probe have a Hall-O probe from mauk.cc and a servo 6g.
+This is a beta version for testing the probe.

 Marlin has a GPL license because I believe in open development.